 Lucy has published widely on family law, family property, labour law and equality issues (particularly gender equality).
 Her masters thesis was on the law of sexual harassment, while her PhD focused on the issue of financial provision on marital breakdown in Ireland.
 She has a particular interest in socio-legal and empirical work.
 Her doctoral research included wide-ranging interviews with legal practitioners and the gathering and analysis of unique original case data, which has since been internationally published.
 Her current research focuses on gender equality issues in legal approaches to autonomy, particularly in the family context.
-She is especially interested in the legal recognition of caring work and contributions to family life, and in the effects of caring roles on employment participation.
+She is especially interested in the legal recognition of caring work and contributions to family life, and in the effects of caring roles on employment participation and gender equality.
 She is also keenly interested in the legal status of prenuptial and other family agreements, and in constitutional aspects of family law.

 Lucy is an affiliate of the Centre for Disability Law and Policy at NUI Galway.
 She is a project leader of Gender ARC and a member of the Gender and Public Policy Cluster at the Whitaker Institute.
 She is also a member of the Irish Feminist Judgments Project, a multi-disciplinary project based in the Universities of Durham and Kent and the London School of Economics.
 This project builds on the Feminist Judgments Project, and aims to rewrite key Irish legal judgments from a feminist perspective.

 Lucy holds a PG Certificate in Higher Education from NUI Galway.
 She currently teaches Labour Law and Equity to undergraduate and LLB students.
 She also teaches Equality Law and co-teaches Irish Disability Law and Policy, both at Masters level.
-She has previously taught a wide range of other subjects, including Comparative Property Law (at Masters level), Sociology of Law, Land Law, Women and the Law, and Law and Social Policy (all at undergraduate level).
+She has previously taught a wide range of other subjects, including Comparative Property Law, Sociology of Law, Land Law, Women and the Law, and Law and Social Policy.